benjaminhaverbeke/Agora/README.md

 Wamp Issues: Ensure that no other programs are using the same port as Apache (usually port 80).
 Composer Issues: Make sure you have the latest version of Composer installed.
 Node.js Issues: Ensure that Node.js and yarn are correctly installed and their versions are up to date.

 ## License
-This project is licensed under the MIT License.
+Agora © 2024 by Benjamin Haverbeke is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/